bright-dev/Bright-lite/README.rst

    Bright-lite will make a new library based on the interpolation pairs and the values inside of these two libraries.
 - **interpolation_pairs**
+ - Once two or more libraries have been selected at least one interpolation pair will need to be added.
+   An interpolation pair is a <"Parameter", Value> pair.
+The parameter represents a common parameter shared by the libraries, and the value is the target value for the new dynamic library in that parameter.

 For example, there may be two LWR libraries that fit into an LWR library suite.